 [Back to DIY STR instructions]

-Get creative!
-Here are three ideas to get you started:
+Here are some ideas to get you started:

 PVC and Lashing Strap Handle (Cheap and easy!)